BenGilbert98/QG_Project/README.md

 ### Running tests

-To test whether the program will work from your machine:
+Too test whether the program will work from your machine:

 * Ensure the `config.ini` file has the test environment set to `live`
 * Click the `Terminal` icon which can be found on the menu in the bottom left of Pycharm.